lnobach/nctalk-backend-cloud-config/README.md

   - `https://<domainname>/standalone-signaling`
   - Enable checking of the SSL certificate
   - Enter the shared secret (variable `nc_sharedsecret`).

+If you keep the variables for setting up the backend infrastructure, you don't need to repeat this for every attempt to set up the backend.

 ## Troubleshooting and Insights